Avoid These FAFSA Mistakes

 (Free Application for Federal Student Aid)

 The FAFSA application is important for both need-based and merit aid.
 Avoid these FAFSA mistakes that can cost you college money.

 Even if you don’t think you’ll qualify for need-based aid, some merit-based scholarships require a FAFSA.
 Federal student loans require a FAFSA.
 According to a 2023 Sallie Mae survey, 30% of eligible students left money behind because they didn’t fill out the FAFSA.
 More than $3.75 billion in potential aid to an estimated 813,000 college students went unawarded in 2021.

 And here are even more reasons why you don’t want to make this mistake.

 2: Missing a deadline

-The FAFSA application opens October 1 of each year (2022) for the following academic year (2023-24) and closes June 30 (2023).
-But, many states, colleges, and scholarship programs have fall or winter deadlines and/or limited funds.
+The FAFSA application opens October 1 of each year (December 31 for 2023 due to changes in the form) for the following academic year (2024-25) and closes June 30 (2024).
+However, many states, colleges, and scholarship programs have fall or winter deadlines and/or limited funds.

-So, complete your FAFSA early, and as soon as possible after October 1.
+So, complete your FAFSA early, and as soon as possible after October 1 (December for 2023).
 Here’s a guide to help you.

 3: Not getting (or keeping) your FSA ID

 Before you begin the FAFSA, you’ll need to register for an FSA ID.
 If you’re a dependent student, your parent/guardian will also need their own FSA ID.
 You’ll need your Social Security number to create an FSA ID.
 Here are other documents you’ll also need for the FAFSA.